azl397985856/leetcode/README.en.md

 This essay records the course of and my emotion to this project from initialisation to 10,000 stars.
 [Milestone for 10,000+ stars](./thanksGiving.md)

-If you are interested in this project, do not mean your star.
-This project will be supported for a long enough time by the comminity.
+If you are interested in this project, **do not mean your star**.
+This project will be **supported for a long enough time** by the comminity.
 Thanks for every audience and contributor.

 ## Introduction